- Podcast artwork that meets Apple Podcasts requirements

 The 1,400 x 1,400 image size is the optimal image size that is compatible with all podcast applications and podcast directories.
 Podcast artwork image is resized to smaller thumbnail views for use in apps for various screens for search and playback.
 Making the artwork optimal for viewing when resized to a very small image is optimal.
 More importantly, a larger image does not enhance your ability to be discovered, improve your search ranking, or improve how your podcast is listened to.

-At least one Apple Podcasts category is required to submit your podcast.
+You might be wondering, “what should I set as my Apple podcasts category?”
+At least one Apple Podcast category is required to submit your podcast.

 Please see the Apple Podcast categories for a complete list of categories.

-Each podcast episodes should have a unique title, episode number, detailed show notes (blog post content), and an episode media file (media URL).
+Each podcast episode should have a unique title, episode number, detailed show notes (blog post content), and an episode media file (media URL).

-Media files can be syndicated in either audio (mp3 or m4a), video (mp4, m4v, mov) or book format (pdf, epub).
-For maximum compatibility, mp3 is recommended for audio, mp4 is recommended for video, and pdf for book.
+Media files can be syndicated in either audio (mp3 or m4a), video (mp4, m4v, mov), or book format (pdf, epub).
+For maximum compatibility, mp3 is recommended for audio, mp4 is recommended for video, and pdf for a book.

 - Content depicting graphic sex, violence, gore, illegal drugs, or hate themes.